cy6erskunk/q-n-a/docs/Technical_rules.md

 JUDGING OF HITS AT FOIL

-ANNULMENT OF A HIT t.80-81 FIE
+ANNULMENT OF A HIT t.80-81

-3

-November 2023

 VALIDITY OR PRIORITY OF THE HIT